glaciers-in-archives/snowman/README.md

 #### Built in template functions

+Note most functions do take strings and not RDF terms as arguments.
+You can access a string representation of an RDF term through rdfTerm.String.

 ##### Now

 Snowman exposes the [time.Now](https://golang.org/pkg/time/#Now) function in all templates it can be used as follows: